 Where it gets interesting is with travel reward cards.
-I personally have multiple American Express card and earn a return over 5% in travel points!!!
+We have multiple cards and earn a return over 5% in travel points!!!
 Of course, you need to be a traveler to make it worth it but I know my points will be spent given my urge to see the world.
-I chose this card simply because the points are not restricted to one single airline.
-You can also convert your points to Aeroplan or other points companies and combine reward cards to accelerate your accumulation.
+Some cards offer points that are not restricted to one single airline.
+You can convert your points to Aeroplan or other points programs and combine reward cards to accelerate your accumulation.

 It is super easy to apply for multiple cards and accumulate thousands of dollars worth of points over a short period of time.
 I suggest you do not apply for more than one card a month but some people get away with 4 or 5 times as much without ever getting denied.

 If you have a high credit score and good credit history, you can seek out the welcome bonuses many cards offer and apply to them just for the rewards.
-If you apply to multiple credit cards, you need to look for the minimum purchases required to get the bonus (most American Express cards are $1,500 except the SPG which is only $500 in the first 3 months) and you need to watch your credit score if you are doing too many applications at the same time.
+If you apply to multiple credit cards, you need to look for the minimum purchases required to get the bonus (most American Express cards are $1,500 in the first 3 months) and you need to watch your credit score if you are doing too many applications at the same time.

 When choosing a credit card you need to consider the annual fee, of course, but with most banks, you can get it waived if you have multiple products with them or apply during a promotion.
 Make sure you read the fine prints and maximize your rewards by paying attention to the payback structure.